Seteco/Somorrostro/Memory-Requirements.md

 **We suggest _not_ to use this mode on nodes that run other applications.** There will always be dirty memory to be synced and this syncing process may influence the way other applications work.
 This mode however is ideal when we need a central netdata server that would normally need huge amounts of memory.
 Using memory mode `map` we can overcome all memory restrictions.

 There are a few kernel options that allow us to have finer control on the way this syncing works.
-But before explaning them, a brief introduction of how netdata database works is needed.
+But before explaining them, a brief introduction of how netdata database works is needed.

 For each chart, netdata maps the following files: